man-woman-doctor-chatting

 Will my insurance cover buprenorphine (Suboxone) at the pharmacy?

-Private insurance often covers buprenorphine/naloxone.
-If it doesn’t cover the brand name Suboxone specifically, then another brand name.
-In Michigan, Medicaid requires a pre-authorization for a Suboxone prescription, but this is something your care team can help you with.
+Most insurance plans that have prescription drug coverage—including Medicare and Medicaid plans—cover buprenorphine/naloxone.
+It may not cover the brand name Suboxone specifically, but will likely cover the generic versions.
+If your plan requires a pre-authorization for a Suboxone prescription, this is something your care team can help you with.

 Suboxone Too Pricey?
 6 Ways To Save On Scripts